omnicolor/foodie/README.md

 composer install
 ./artisan migrate
 ```
-Since this project requires geospatial calculations, it needs a database with those extensions, like MySQL.
+Since this project requires geospatial calculations it needs a database with those extensions, like MySQL.

 ## Loading data
 Ingesting data is done via an Artisan command: